acdvs/eslint-plugin-suitescript/docs/rules/no-log-module.md

 # suitescript/no-log-module

-Restricts loading of the N/log module in favor of global `Log`.
+Restricts loading of the N/log module in favor of global `log`.

+> **Note:** By default, the N/log module is allowed in client scripts because there it is used to log to NetSuite where it would otherwise be impossible.
+See the rule options below to modify this.

 ## Rule Details